shivannis/xandr-docs-public/xandr-docs/articles/curate/content-category-targeting.md

 1. In the **Targeting** section, click **Edit** next to **Inventory**.
 1. On the **Universal Categories** tab, include or exclude custom categories.
-    - The **Categories** lists shows all top-level universal categories defined by Xandr.
+    - The **Categories** lists shows all top-level universal categories defined by Microsoft Advertising.
 You can either include or exclude top-level categories or drill into a category to view its child categories.
     - The **Sub-Categories** list shows all child universal categories in the context of their parent categories.
 You can either include or exclude sub-categories.
 Note that when you exclude a top-level category, its sub-categories are not available for further inclusion or exclusion.

 > [!IMPORTANT]